garysweaver/stepford/README.md

     end

-However, without modification, if you use the CLI to generate these you could more likely run into association interdependency problems (circular references).
-To fix those you could hand-edit the factories, or write methods to create more complex structures.
+However, without modification, if you use the CLI to generate associations, you may run into association interdependency problems (circular references).
+To fix those you could hand-edit the factories, or write methods to create what is needed.
 Or, to keep it simple, just use the defaults for the factories CLI and then use the deep_* methods in your specs to automatically create dependencies as needed!

 ### Setup